-Comparison with the ground observation The satellite rainfall estimation indicates there was no significant change, as the satellite estimates closely matched the actual rainfall patterns.
+Comparison with the ground observation The satellite rainfall estimation indicates there was a slight overestimate observed in South West Ethiopia and some pocket areas of Gambella.
+For the rest of the country, no significant change, as the satellite estimates closely matched the actual rainfall patterns.

-10-Daily Synthesis of NDVI
+5 10-Daily Synthesis of NDVI

-Assessment of synthesis NDVI for the 1st dekad of January 2025 The NDVI distribution for this dekad shows high greenness over most parts of the country.
+Assessment of synthesis NDVI for the 2nd dekad of January 2025 The NDVI distribution for this dekad shows high greenness over most parts of the country.
 However, low NDVI values were observed in certain areas.
 Specifically, South West Ethiopia, South Ethiopia, Benishangul Gumuz, Sidama, Gambella, Central Ethiopia, Tigray, Amhara, and most parts of Oromia regions exhibit high to moderate greenness.
 In contrast, Afar and parts of the Somali region show low to bare greenness.
 (Refer to the actual figure above for detailed visualization.)
 Comparison with the Climatological Normal A comparison between the current dekad and the climatological normal shows a small to large increase in greenness in Gambella, Central Ethiopia, Dire Dawa, Tigray, Harari, Amhara, Benishangul Gumuz, South West Ethiopia, South Ethiopia, and Oromia regions.
 In contrast, a small to large decrease in greenness was observed in Afar, Somali, southern Oromia, and Sidama regions.